 |---|---|

-| PHSP (Private Health Services Plan) | The legal and tax classification used by the CRA under the Income Tax Act. |
+| PHSP (Private Health Services Plan) | The legal and tax term used in the Income Tax Act. |

-| HSA (Health Spending Account) | A product name used by providers and businesses in everyday conversation.
+| HSA (Health Spending Account) | A common product name used by providers and businesses.
 May qualify as a PHSP if properly structured. |

 | HCSA (Health Care Spending Account) | Another common product label.
-Same potential to qualify as a PHSP. |
+It can also be used for a PHSP-style reimbursement arrangement. |

 For a deeper look at how HSAs work in practice, see What is a Health Spending Account in Canada?